rtysonCLAS12/Dilepton_on_Deuteron/README.md

 The script is called *maketree.cpp*.
 The goal of this script is to process CLAS12 data and produce an output ROOT tree with relevant variables for the events we are interested in: e d -> e+ e- d.

 The script uses [clas12root](https://github.com/JeffersonLab/clas12root/tree/master) and its wrappers to the [RCDB](https://github.com/JeffersonLab/rcdb), [CCDB](https://github.com/JeffersonLab/ccdb), and QADB. clas12root is installed with all dependencies on ifarm and can be accessed using modules.
-An example on how to set up the right environment can be found on lines 27-45 of the ***job-script.sh***. clas12root uses downloaded local copies of the RCDB and CCDB databases, please refer to the [documentation](https://github.com/JeffersonLab/clas12root/tree/master?tab=readme-ov-file#clas12databases) on how to set these up for clas12root using the [PrepareDatabases.C script](https://github.com/JeffersonLab/clas12root/blob/master/RunRoot/PrepareDatabases.C).
+An example on how to set up the right environment can be found on lines [27](https://github.com/rtysonCLAS12/Dilepton_on_Deuteron/blob/8436bbcbfa272b3ad089062d78a2336c3ec65be1/job-script.sh#L27)-[45](https://github.com/rtysonCLAS12/Dilepton_on_Deuteron/blob/8436bbcbfa272b3ad089062d78a2336c3ec65be1/job-script.sh#L45) of the ***job-script.sh***. clas12root uses downloaded local copies of the RCDB and CCDB databases, please refer to the [documentation](https://github.com/JeffersonLab/clas12root/tree/master?tab=readme-ov-file#clas12databases) on how to set these up for clas12root using the [PrepareDatabases.C script](https://github.com/JeffersonLab/clas12root/blob/master/RunRoot/PrepareDatabases.C).

-The *maketree.cpp* script uses the config.dat config file to set the paths to the local copies of the RCDB and CCDB prepared as discussed in the documentation.
+The *maketree.cpp* script uses the *config.dat* config file to set the paths to the local copies of the RCDB and CCDB prepared as discussed in the previous paragraph.
 Note that there is a default that points to [my](mailto:tyson@jlab.org) copies, but these might disappear or change over time.
 Best to have your own.
 The other two config options are the name of the root tree and whether or not to only use golden runs.
 Golden runs are based on the Quality Assurance which selects runs where the accumulated charge should be well calculated.
 The QADB is also used to calculate the charge, this will be printed to screen or to a log file (see below).

 ***N.B.:*** The database files are copied to the source directory when submitting jobs on the farm, this is to avoid reading from /work too many times.
 When running interactively, the database files will be opened from the path specified in the config.dat file unless the databases already exist in the working directory.

 The point of the *maketree.cpp* script is to produce an output ROOT tree with relevant variables for the events we are interested in.
 The script already has a bunch of useful variables added to the output.
 More can be added by doing three things.
 First, scrolling to the bottom of the script, the function [*void initNames(string * varNames)*](https://github.com/rtysonCLAS12/Dilepton_on_Deuteron/blob/797f0f9ea2b9661317a172492bf3d100bb3232b0/maketree.cpp#L500) creates a list of variable names to be added to the tree.
 You can add more variables to this list.
 Scrolling back up to the top of the script, the [*int nVars*](https://github.com/rtysonCLAS12/Dilepton_on_Deuteron/blob/797f0f9ea2b9661317a172492bf3d100bb3232b0/maketree.cpp#L85) variable should be changed to be the same length as the list of variables.
 Scrolling to the middle of the script is where the branches of the tree are filled with the value corresponding to a variable.
 For example: